 During the 5-day camping program, parents are responsible for supervising and providing the medical needs for their children.
 However, supervision is provided during scheduled children’s activities so that parents can attend adult-only programs or just relax.
 Childcare is available in the evenings until 10pm.

 The child or youth with the physical disability must be between 1-18 years old as of July 1 of the camping year.
-Priority will be given to first-time families and those children who do not meet the criteria for Individual Camp or who have complex medical or behavioural needs.
+Priority will be given to first-time families and then to all returning families on a first come first served basis.
 Youth who do not meet the criteria for the Individual Camping Program are encouraged to apply to Family Camp.